Baking Fatsintermediateprofessional bakers18 min read · updated 2026-06-26

 Fat-related baking faults — causes and remedies

 Practical troubleshooting guide for bakery faults caused by incorrect fat type, temperature or dosage.
-Based on BAKERpedia (src-075), IREKS Compendium (src-034, src-083) and Canadian Baker open textbook (src-075).
+Based on BAKERpedia, IREKS Compendium and the Canadian Baker open textbook.

 FaultMost likely fat-related causeRemedy